steve-macharia/Oncology-IG-Kenya/input/pagecontent/index.md

 - 47,887 new cancer cases and 32,987 deaths were recorded in 2018.
 - 80% of patients are diagnosed at advanced stages (Stage III or IV).
-- Over 30% of affected households fall below the poverty line despite NHIF.
+- Over 30% of affected households fall below the poverty line despite SHA.
 - Fewer than 30% of public facilities offer screening; only 7 provide radiotherapy.
 - Only 36 oncologists serve a population of 50+ million.
 - Patients often travel more than 100 km for diagnosis or treatment.